 medical centers and outpatient clinics located in all 50 states,

-making it the largest employer of nurses in the U.S. The number of VA
+making it the largest employer of nurses in the U.S.

 An Influx of Patients

-results in more veterans needing medical attention.
+The United States was in a state of war for two decades.
+This resulted in more veterans needing medical attention.
 Veterans who

 served in Vietnam are also at an age where they need more specific and